Did you know there are some things you want to avoid drinking before you're upcoming singing performance or rehearsal?

 Related Post: Vocal warmups can also help clear your phlegm and make your voice clear for singing.

 Here are a few things that you definitely want to avoid before that performance, recording, rehearsal, or lesson.

 Why did I list the things NOT to drink?
-Well, there will always be those good singers out there that aren't always keen on following the rules of only drinking tea or a healthy water concoction :) Either way, it's good to know which drinks will cause what problems at the very least.
+Well, there will always be those good singers out there that aren't always keen on following the rules of only drinking tea or a healthy water concoction :) Either way, it's good to know which drinks will cause what problems, at the very least.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.